Place’s mission is to help adults with mental illness lead more meaningful,

 2015:Fellowship Inn became a Coordinated Access Network assessment site in the City of New Haven OPENING DOORS, a regional alliance to prevent & end homelessness.
 We also received funding from the Melville Charitable Trust Employment & Educational Opportunity Fund, to develop an education scholarship program for homeless & formerly homeless individuals.

-2016: Finished renovations to the rear campus building, which houses the Fellowship Inn, CREST, & Administrative offices.The project was funded with a CT Non-profit Grant Award from the Office of Policy & Management and private funds raised by the agency's capital campaign.
+2016: A grand re-opening of the Birgitta Johnson Memorial building, which houses the Fellowship Inn, CREST, & Admin offices.The renovation project was funded with a CT Non-profit Grant Award from the Office of Policy & Management & private funds raised by the agency's capital campaign.

 Executive Director Mary A. Guerrera, LCSW was appointed Executive Director in April 2007, following the retirement of the former Executive Director.
 She has more than 30 years experience in the human service field, having held direct service and management positions in child welfare, elder services and mental health.
 She earned a Master of Social Work degree from the University of Connecticut, and is a licensed Clinical Social Worker in the State of Connecticut.
 Her responsibilities are in managing day-to-day operations, reporting to the Board, and the consistent achievement of the agency's mission & financial objectives.
 In her tenure as Executive Director, she has significantly expanded the agency's programming, restructured operations for better efficiency, and increased the agency's fiscal status.